siddxd2005/UBIKZ-fashion-ecommerce/README.md

 *The above homepage design was inspired from Bewakoof fast fashion ecommerce website representing a modern, clean, genz- aesthetic layout that is both minimal and easy to navigate for all users*

 #### 2. Authentication
 *The project follows a robust,simple,modern and effective easy to integrate authentication system goverened by my custom authController.js file built completely from scratch using modules such as bcrypt for encryption and security.
 This system was most popular back in 2024 when i built this website from scratch.
-The complete authentication system can be reviewed by accessing the authController.js file*
+The complete authentication system can be reviewed by accessing the authController.js file.
+It allows users for easy login,signup and even password resets using Nodemailer and Brevo SMTP system.
+It uses the basic JWT Authentication system wherein a token is issued and valid until expiry.
+In my later projectssuch as DM Sales i have implemented Access Refresh token system which is considered modern and better performant for 2025 standards.*
 - Signup

   ![Signup](./visuals/signup.png)